vladris/tinkerer/blog/doc/additional_extensions.rst

 The above steps enable the Facebook Comment Box.
 More information on this in the `Facebook Developers Documentation <https://developers.facebook.com/docs/reference/plugins/comments/>`_.

+There are two options for managing comments: using a user ID or an app ID.

 .. highlight:: html
 User Admin
 ~~~~~~~~~~